atolye15/checklist/checklists/creating-ui-illustrations.md

 We gather together all the inspiration, usually on a sketch file, and discuss the style with the design team.

 - [ ] Draft illustrations
-After deciding on to the design style with the team.
-We create drafts of the illustrations, usually on the paper but sometimes we use iPads too.
+After deciding on to the design style with the team, we create drafts of the illustrations, usually on the paper but sometimes we use iPads too.

 - [ ] Get feedback
 It is always a good idea to take the drafts to non-design persons and gather their feedbacks.